-For more information on PET scans, click here.
+For more information on PET scan click here

 Isotope Bone Scan

-For more information on bone scans, please click here.
+For more information on isotope bone scans click here.

-For more information on blood tests, click here.
+For more details on Blood Test please click here.

 Tumours found in the bone may be benign (non-cancerous) or malignant (cancerous).
 To find out whether the tumour is benign or malignant, a biopsy sample must be taken and assessed.

-Bone marrow biopsy: On occasions patients with Ewing sarcoma will have a bone marrow biopsy and aspirate taken to see whether the Ewing sarcoma may have spread to the bone marrow.
-This is not always carried out if the patient has had a PET scan.
+Some patients with an Ewing sarcoma may undergo a bone marrow biopsy to determine whether the Ewing sarcoma has spread to the bone marrow.

 For more information on bone biopsies, click here.

-The results of the diagnostic tests help your doctor to work out:
+These diagnostic tests and investigations help your doctor to work out:

 - The grade of the cancer- how the cancer looks under a microscope which can be used to predict how the cancer might grow and spread